RadarSFD: Single-Frame Diffusion with Pretrained Priors for Radar Point Clouds: Our Approach

-which encourages the predicted noise to match the true Gaussian noise added during the forward process.
+A standard LDM is trained with a latent noise prediction loss Eq.
+4, which encourages the predicted noise to match the true Gaussian noise added during the forward process.
 While this ensures distributional consistency, it does not guarantee structural accuracy after decoding.
 As a result, the model may generate “LiDAR-like” outputs that look plausible but correspond to the wrong scene.

-To address this, we add a pixel-space reconstruction loss to tether generations to the true LiDAR structure:
+To address this, we add a pixel-space reconstruction loss $L_p$ to tether generations to the true LiDAR structure:

-Here, $L_{L1}$ enforces per-pixel accuracy, $L_{SSIM}$ preserves structural integrity, and $L_{LPIPS}$ aligns perceptual similarity with human judgments.
+Here, $L_{L1}$ is the Mean absolute error that enforces per-pixel accuracy, $L_{SSIM}$ is the loss from SSIM that preserves structural integrity, and $L_{LPIPS}$ is the LPIPS loss that aligns perceptual similarity with human judgments.

 The final training objective is a weighted combination of latent and pixel-space losses:

 This dual-space objective balances distribution matching with per-scene fidelity.
 It reduces hallucinations, enforces sharper geometry, and ensures reconstructions remain consistent with the radar input. \new